Sam Lutzker

 Fields of Study

-Urban Sociology, Housing and Homelessness, Race and Ethnicity, Ethnographic and Mixed Methods, Community-Engaged Research, Public Policy.
+Urban Sociology, Housing and Homelessness, Ethnographic and Mixed Methods, Community-Engaged Research, Public Policy.

 Publications